aman-nidhi/CSF342-Computer-Architecture/1-Basics/readme.md

-# MIPS32 Basics
+# MIPS32 Assembly Basics

+Some basics programming in MIPS Assembly:

-- Basic IO - string/integer/floating-point
+        - Basic IO - string/integer/floating-point in MIPS
-- Basic Math functions
+        - Basic Math functions in MIPS
-- Loops
+        - Loops in MIPS
-- Nested Loops
+        - Nested Loops in MIPS
-- Funtion Call
+        - Funtion Call in MIPS
-- Conditionals
+        - Conditionals in MIPS
-- Recursion
+        - Recursion in MIPS
-- Basic Floating Point operations
+        - Basic Floating Point operations in MIPS
-- Saving on Stack
+        - Saving on Stack in MIPS

 `'I dont understand why programmers want more MIPS.'`